Florida State Road 758: State Road 758

 SR 758 begins at an intersection with US 41/SR 45.
-From US 41, the road is Bee Ridge Road and it widens into a seven-lane road with a center left-turn lane.
+From US 41, the road is Bee Ridge Road and it widens into a six-lane road with a two-way left-turn lane.
 The road passes through a mix of homes and businesses, intersecting South Shade Avenue before crossing Phillippi Creek.
 The state road heads east through more developed areas, crossing South Tuttle Avenue/Swift Road, South Lockwood Ridge Road, Beneva Road, and Sawyer Road.
-The road crosses the former Seminole Gulf Railway line (Legacy Trail) and intersects McIntosh Road, where just east of that at Bond Place it becomes a four-laned divided highway.
-Then it crosses Honore Avenue, and just before it intersects with Cattlemen Road it becomes a six-laned divided highway as it continues through areas of residential neighborhoods and businesses.
+The road crosses the former Seminole Gulf Railway line (Legacy Trail) and intersects McIntosh Road, where just east of that at Bond Place, it becomes a four-lane divided highway.
+Then it crosses Honore Avenue, and just before it intersects with Cattlemen Road, it becomes a six-lane divided highway as it continues through areas of residential neighborhoods and businesses.
 SR 758 reaches its eastern terminus slightly east of an interchange with I-75/SR 93 in Bee Ridge, with the unnumbered Bee Ridge Road continuing to the east as a four-lane divided road until an intersection with Mauna Loa Boulevard.
-East of this intersection, Bee Ridge Road continues for approximately 3 miles as a four-lane divided road.